Jthora/CosmicAstrology/README.md

 # CosmicAstrology
-Astrology that accounts correctly for the Precession of the Equinox
+Astrology that accounts for the Precession of the Equinox